DavidAriias/MusicPlayer/README.md

 # MusicPlayer
-Creating a musicplayer like apple music
+Creating a music player like apple music